 Welcome to Callumkill, an estate situated at the South Eastern corner of the Isle of Islay, the southern-most isle of the Inner Hebrides.
 Callumkill Farmhouse is more than 200 years old.
-It is located high on a ridge of hills, overlooking sheep grazing in the fields, the pagodas of both Ardbeg and Lagavulin distilleries, and the Atlantic Ocean.
+It is located high on a ridge of hills, overlooking fallow deer grazing in the fields, the pagodas of both Ardbeg and Lagavulin distilleries, and the Atlantic Ocean.
 On a clear day the skyline of Ireland appears on the western horizon and to the east the island of Arran as well as the Mull of Kintyre are visible.

 Only a few hundred meters from the farmhouse, you can find Ardbeg Cottage.
 This cosy self-catering cottage, too, offers its visitors great views and plenty of privacy.

 The setting of both houses is tranquil and remote, yet the village of Port Ellen is only a few miles away.
 There you'll find restaurants, convenient stores and some small shops which provide residents and tourists with coffees, teas, good food and everything to feel 'home from home'.

 A new paved foot path also suitable for bikes and roller blades runs parallel to the coast line and links our Estate directly with the three distilleries and the village of Port Ellen.